 When it comes to sizing up their performance, salespeople might be the easiest group within an organization to deal with.
 You know how much they sold this period, how that compares to the previous one, how it compares to their peers and how it compares to their targets.

-Because sales is SO measurable they have actual numbers to hit and their compensation is usually directly tied to their job performance.
+Because sales are SO measurable they have actual numbers to hit and their compensation is usually directly tied to their job performance.
 It’s the ideal situation for measuring performance.

 A product manager isn’t writing code, testing products, creating marketing pitches, buying advertising or actively selling their product.
 All those things happen downstream from product management, and poor performance by the people handling those tasks can impact whether the product measures up to expectations, falls short or exceeds them.